beekai-oss/react-smooth-range-input/README.md

 | `disabled`         | boolean                                          |          | disable the component                        |
 | `hasTickMarks`     | boolean = true                                   |          | show tick marks only apply to thick type     |
 | `customController` | ({ ref: any, value: number }) => React.ReactNode |          | custom controller: make sure to pass the ref |

+## By the makers of BEEKAI

+We also make [BEEKAI](https://www.beekai.com/).
+Build the next-generation forms with modern technology and best in class user experience and accessibility.